Olga, Florida

 Olga is an unincorporated community and census-designated place (CDP) in Lee County, Florida, United States.
 The population was 2,270 at the 2020 census, up from 1,952 at the 2010 census.
 It is part of the Cape Coral-Fort Myers, Florida Metropolitan Statistical Area.

 Geography

-Olga is located in northeastern Lee County at (26.715310, -81.702539), on the south side of the Caloosahatchee River.
+Olga is located in northeastern Lee County on the south side of the Caloosahatchee River.
 It is bordered to the east and north by Alva and to the west by Fort Myers Shores.
 Florida State Road 80 passes through the CDP, leading southwest 11 mi to the center of Fort Myers, the county seat, and east 18 mi to LaBelle.

 According to the United States Census Bureau, the Olga CDP has a total area of 11.4 km2, of which 10.9 km2 are land and 0.5 km2, or 4.49%, are water.